WiPNET Cable Ethernet Adapter

 After a nine year stint in the US Air Force, he took an electronics technician job at Motorola, Inc., where he stayed for almost 27 years.
 In that time, he held additional diverse positions from manufacturing engineering technician to technical writing to print production consultant to department webmaster.

-His next big assignment is to perform the editing, layout, and prepress work for an all new Grinnell family genealogy, which promises to be roughly 2,000 pages in size.
-Publication date is tentatively scheduled for 2015.
+He just finished editing, layout, and prepress work for an all new Grinnell family genealogy, which promises to be roughly 2,800 pages in size.
+Publication date is tentatively scheduled for late 2015 or early 2016.